PhD Wellcome Trust - Immunomatrix in Complex Disease / Overview

-If you wish to be considered for Wellcome Trust 4-year PhD and meet our eligibility criteria, you must complete an online application to apply for this programme.
+If you wish to be considered for Wellcome Trust 4-year PhD and meet our eligibility criteria, you must complete an online admissions application form to apply for this programme.
 Ensure you include all required supporting documents at the time of submission, or this may delay the processing of your application.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Learn from some of Europe's leading researchers while undertaking your own project.

 - Access some of the best research facilities in the world at both the University and in hospitals around Greater Manchester.

 - Undergo training in transferable skills critical to developing early-stage researchers and professionals through the Doctoral Academy's training programme.

 - Conduct research at a university ranked 6th in the UK (QS World University Rankings 2020).

 For entry in the academic year beginning September 2022, the tuition fees are as follows: